ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 The AS reaches out to the RO and prompts them for consent.
 In this
-example, the AS has an application that it can push notifications in
+example scenario, the AS has an application that it can push notifications in
 to for the specified account.

 Meanwhile, the client instance periodically polls the AS every 60 seconds at